 I thought I would share an update, as I’m about 2 weeks into my first ever Whole30…and it’s not too bad!
 I’m actually loving it and surprisingly doing much better than I thought I ever would.
 I do have to say, I think it might be a bit easier for me because we already were eating pretty healthy, we rarely ever go out to eat, and my husband is doing it with me.
 The main reasons I am doing this is to help reset my body and my sugar cravings (the quick bars, afternoon latte, nightly halo top) were getting the best of me.
 Doing Whole30 is forcing me to cut that shit out (rules HERE) ;) – ALSO, we are going to Mexico in about 2.5 months and I want to look and feel great, so this is going to be a great way to introduce a healthier lifestyle for the next few months.

 With all of that, I thought I would share with you my Whole30 grocery list and healthy meal planning guide.
 Keep in mind, this is my first time and I’m no expert at this but I think it’s a good start!
 So, take a peek below at my Whole30 grocery list and healthy meal planning guide! — P.S.
-Feel free to use my planning guide and meal log HERE!
+Feel free to use my fitness planner and meal tracker.